-While no cure currently exists for pulmonary hypertension, some treatments approved by the U.S. Food and Drug Administration (FDA) are designed to accompany behavioral alterations to help patients cope with the disease.
-Exercise is one of the behavioral alterations.
+While no cure currently exists for pulmonary hypertension, some treatments approved by the U.S. Food and Drug Administration (FDA) are designed to accompany lifestyle changes — including exercise — that can help patients cope with the disease.

 However, the paradox of PH remains that exercise is made more difficult by the disease’s symptoms.
-The current FDA-approved therapies for PH are mostly designed to make exercise that could lead to improved health in pulmonary hypertension more tolerable.
+The current FDA-approved therapies for PH are mostly designed to make exercise more tolerable for PH patients.

-Not a lot of substantial information exists regarding the impact of exercising for patients with pulmonary hypertension, but it is generally believed by researchers that people who struggle with the disease can benefit from moderate and regular exercise.
+There is not a lot of substantial information regarding the impact of exercise on patients with PH, but it is generally believed by researchers that people with the disease can benefit from moderate and regular exercise.

 Even patients with severe PH can see improvement from exercise because toned muscles use oxygen more efficiently than flaccid muscles.
 Regular exercise increases cardiovascular and muscular fitness, controls weight, and decreases the risk of systemic hypertension and heart disease.
-Additionally, while improving PH symptoms, exercise reduces the risk of other chronic such as diabetes, improves mood and combats depression.
+Additionally, while alleviating PH symptoms, exercise reduces the risk of other chronic disorders such as diabetes, improves mood, and combats depression.

-Researchers Dr. John H. Newman, MD and Dr. Ivan M. Robbins, of Vanderbilt University who authored the study, “Exercise Training in Pulmonary Hypertension – Implications for the Evaluation of Drug Trials,” strongly support their findings.
+Researchers John H. Newman, MD, and Ivan M. Robbins, MD, of Vanderbilt University, who authored the study, “Exercise Training in Pulmonary Hypertension – Implications for the Evaluation of Drug Trials,” strongly support their findings.

 “Exercise training can have an impact on short-term functioning and well-being in selected patients with PH that is equal to the best current drug therapies,” they wrote in the study.

-The study focused on the impact of a monitored exercise program compared to PH medications, though no standard exercise program or plan exists that can be followed by every PH patient.
+The study focused on the impact of a monitored exercise program compared with PH medications, though no standard exercise program or plan exists that can be followed by every PH patient.

-But most important, before beginning exersize of any kind, patients with PH need to be extremely careful and consult with their physician for a safe and sensible regimen.
+But most importantly, before beginning exercise of any kind, patients with PH need to be extremely careful and consult with their physician for a safe and sensible regimen.

-The risks of exercise for PH patients is largely unsubstantiated, but recently diagnosed patients, whose disease is not stable or controlled, and who experience shortness of breath should be extremely aware that exercise can lead to fainting, excess stress to the right side of the heart, and other serious complications.
+The risks of exercise for PH patients are largely unsubstantiated, but recently diagnosed patients, whose disease is not stable or controlled and who experience shortness of breath, should be extremely aware that exercise can lead to fainting, excess stress to the right side of the heart, and other serious complications.